Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: CRediT author statement

 \begin{acknowledgement} We acknowledge DESY (Hamburg, Germany), a member of the Helmholtz Association HGF, for the provision of experimental facilities.
-Parts of this research were carried out at PETRA III, and we would like to thank Chen Shen and Rene Kirchhof for assistance in using P08 and Milena Lippmann for assistance in the chemistry lab.
+Parts of this research were carried out at PETRA III, and we would like to thank Chen Shen and Rene Kirchhof for assistance with P08 and Milena Lippmann for assistance in the chemistry lab.
 Beamtime was allocated for proposal I-11015005.
-M.K. acknowledges financial support from the Slovenian Research and Innovation Agency ARIS (contracts P1-0055 and J1-4382).
-We thank Olaf Soltwedel for support with XRR experiments and Reinhard Miller for insightful comments. \end{acknowledgement}
+M.K. acknowledges financial support from the Slovenian Research and Innovation Agency ARIS (contracts P1-0055, J1-4382, and J1-70038).
+We thank Olaf Soltwedel and Hayden Robertson for support with XRR experiments and Reinhard Miller for insightful comments. \end{acknowledgement}